395px

 In a trough it comes

-To unite the family
+To bring the family together

-Greeted by the elderly,
+Greeted by the old

-Celebrated by children
+Celebrated by kids

-Where the goats
+Over there where the goats

 And hunger is a cloud